 On the other side of the harbour a father-and-son team were taking on ice for an imminent departure; the son suspended shovelling for long enough to tell me that the catches were good – plenty of haddock, lemon sole, Dover sole, John Dory and monkfish – and that the sustained prices made all the difference.
 “I’ll never make a fortune,” he said cheerfully, “but so what?
 There’s more to life than that.”

-A few years back an excellent TV series called The Fisherman’s Apprentice was filmed in this absurdly picturesque huddle of old cottages near the Lizard.
+an excellent TV series called The Fisherman’s Apprentice was filmed in this absurdly picturesque huddle of old cottages near the Lizard.
 It featured a muscly ex-marine, Monty Halls, whose 'mission' was to show that, as an outsider, he could get to grips with the fishing life and make a living catching lobsters and crab.

 In the end he found, not unexpectedly, that making TV films is – comparatively speaking – a doddle.
 But on the way he managed to reveal some of the secrets and tensions within a necessarily closed, inward-looking fishing community, and a good deal about the amazing hardness of the life.

 The boats are still there, long after the cameras departed.
 They are squeezed onto the eastern portion of Cadgwith’s little beach, surrounded by pots and winches and coils of oiled rope and stacks of nettings and all the other paraphernalia of the fishing life.
 Behind are the cellars originally built for salting and storing the pilchard catch in the days when the multitudes of this little fish turned the sea dark.
 You find these in every Cornish and Devon fishing village – generally converted into dinky holiday lets.